lloeki/sprockets-less/README.md

 _Note: If you use Rails 3.1, you may want to use the [less-rails gem](http://github.com/rails/less-rails).
 But if you want to use Sprockets and Less anywhere else, like Sinatra, use `sprockets-less`._

-## Installing

-Once you have set up Sprockets to behave on Rails 2.3 (see RAILS_UP for how to uprate your app), just bundle up less-rails in your Gemfile.
-This will pull in less as a runtime dependency too.
-This gem shall not be published at rubygems under this name, so be sure to set up both git and the branch correctly.

-    gem 'less-rails', :git => https://github.com/lloeki/less-rails.git, :branch => 'rails-2.3-backport'

 ## Usage

 In your Rack application, setup Sprockets as you normally would, and require "sprockets-less":